ExchangeJS/speakers/README.md

 1. Remember that when reading code, different audience members will need different amounts of time to absorb the significance of each part.
 In a talk, everyone has to be moving at the same pace to keep with the speaker. **Keep code samples minimal** and use highlighting, arrows, and "appearance" animations to make them easier to absorb and **emphasize** the <span style="font-weight: bold; color: red">main</span>  &rarr;point&larr;.

+1. Your **speakers notes and code should be readable from a distance** and on small screens (like when watching recordings on a phone).

 ### Preparation of presentations

 1. **You will be timed, so practice**.
 Have an idea of what you will say for each slide and how you will transition between them.
 Then make sure your talk is about the right length.